natmegsweden/NatMEG_Wiki/Set-up-FieldTrip-on-Compute.md

 git clone git@github.com:fieldtrip/fieldtrip.git
 ````

 You should now have FieldTrip in your folder.
-To use FieldTrip, start MATLAB, go to the directory where you just clones FieldTrip, and run `ft_defaults` in the command window.
+To use FieldTrip, start MATLAB, go to the directory where you just cloned FieldTrip, and run `ft_defaults` in the command window.